 Why Is Himalayan Salt Pink?
-Shocking Mineral Truth
+The Science of Its Mineral Color

 Why Is Himalayan Salt Pink?
 This question often comes up when people notice the soft blush of these beautiful crystals.
 Unlike regular table salt, Himalayan salt carries a natural pink glow that sparks curiosity about its origin and minerals.
 Understanding why Himalayan salt appears pink reveals its fascinating geological journey and the natural forces that shaped each crystal over millions of years.